gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Run, jump—you can even swim!" the Tailor said proudly.
 "Well, if you can actually swim, that is.
-And if the extra weight doesn't pull you under.
+Though the weight will probably pull you under.
 Now go ahead.
 Turn it on!"